Gics-Sk/Gics-Sk/README.md

 - 👋 Hi, I’m @Gics-Sk
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on everybody
+- 💞️ I’m looking to collaborate on all
 - 📫 How to reach me Giovanni.sokenou2105@gmail.com

 <!---